yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/managed-labs.md

 type: docs
 ---

 Use Product Labs to explore core features of YugabyteDB using a demo application connected to globally distributed test clusters in real time.
-Learn how YugabyteDB solves problems with:

-- Resilience
-- Geo-distribution
-- Availability

-Each lab runs a live demo application, accessing real clusters deployed in a variety of geographies and topologies.

 The following lab is available (with more in development):